-LIVING FOR TOMORROW FOUNDATION

-Course: 651 Credit: Per IEP Duration: Year Grades: 9-12 Pre-Req: None Fee: None Topics covered include: independent living skills, career planning, recreation, housing, adult service agencies, legal issues, medical services, financial services, insurance, and self-advocacy.
+LIVING FOR TOMORROW FOUNDATION Course: 651 Credit: Per IEP Duration: Year Grades: 9-12 Pre-Req: Instruction using the essential elements alternative standards Fee: None Topics covered include: current events, independent living skills, career planning, recreation, housing, adult service agencies, legal issues, medical services, financial services, insurance, and self-advocacy.
 This class stresses the thinking skills and social/emotional coping skills needed for successful independent adult living.
 Students will transition into the adult community to practice their learned skills.
 NOTE: Alternate year offering: 2022-2023, 2024-25.

-ENGLISH FOUNDATION

-Course: 652 Credit: Per IEP Duration: Year Grades: 9-12 Pre-Req: None Fee: None Develop and maintain basic skills in the area of communication arts related to independent living and employability.
+Students taking this class typically have a 2 nd -4 th grade reading level.
+ENGLISH FOUNDATION Course: 652 Credit: Per IEP Duration: Year Grades: 9-12 Pre-Req: Instruction using the essential elements alternative standards Fee: None Develop and maintain basic skills in the area of communication arts related to independent living and employability.
 Students will learn functional life/career reading, spelling, writing, listening, self-presentation, and self-advocacy/assertiveness skills.

-LIFE MATH FOUNDATION

-Course: 654

-Credit: Per IEP

-Duration: Year

-Grades: 9-12

-Pre-Req: None

-Fee: None

-Learn and maintain basic functional career and consumer mathematics as it relates to independent living in the community, daily living and employment and leisure.
+NOTE: Students taking this class typically have a 2nd-4th grade reading level.
+LIFE MATH FOUNDATION Course: 654 Credit: Per IEP Duration: Year Grades: 9-12 Pre-Req: Instruction using the essential elements alternative standards Fee: None Learn and maintain basic functional career and consumer mathematics as it relates to independent living in the community, daily living and employment and leisure.
 Units covered include money skills, time management, banking, budgeting, purchasing, home management costs, and calculator skills.

-SCIENCE FOUNDATION

-Course: 656 Credit: Per IEP Duration: Year Grades: 9-12 Pre-Req: None Fee: None Emphasize practical applications of science to an ever-increasing technological society.
+NOTE: Students taking this class typically have a 2nd-4th grade reading level.
+SCIENCE FOUNDATION Course: 656 Credit: Per IEP Duration: Year Grades: 9-12 Pre-Req: Instruction using the essential elements alternative standards Fee: None Emphasize practical applications of science to an ever-increasing technological society.
 Students learn the ways in which science and technology influence their daily lives and future careers.
 The basic concepts of physical science, space, earth science and life science are investigated.
 NOTE: Alternate year offering: 2022-2023, 2024-25.

-PROJECT LIFE 101

-Pre-Req: Junior standing and instructor's

-consent Fee: None Project Life is a multi-year transition program for students 18-21 years old.
-The focus of this program is the emphasis on independent living, social/communication, and employment readiness.
-Students will split their day up at the high school where part of their day will be out in the community at a job site with skills trainers and the other part is classroom instruction.
-Students will spend 2 hours out in the community at the job site where they are learning new skills, working with employees, following specific instruction, real world experiences, etc. The classroom piece covers 8 different units that aligns with Project Search.
-The classroom instruction is 2 hours in class or life skills lab.
-The units include; teamwork, workplace safety, socializing and communication, technology, self-advocacy, personal financial literacy, independent living, functional independence in the community, and employability.
-The student's day will run from 8:00 a.m. until 2:00 p.m.

-Three 10-12 Week internships (660 PL Internship) in community job training locations.
-Includes training, ongoing consultative support, manual, curriculum, ongoing assessments to track progress, sample lessons, job reporting templates, handbooks, and promotional materials.
-120 essential skills development.

-REQUIREMENT: Student must have an IEP.
+CAREER EXPLORATION FOUNDATIONS Course: 661 Credit: Per IEP Duration: Year Grades: 12 Pre-Req: Senior standing per IEP.
+Students must be DVR eligible and must choose a vocational provider.
+Fee: None Prepare for the working world by developing work habits and attitudes, social skills, and job seeking and securing skills.
+The course consists of school to-work instruction in the classroom until the student is placed in a work trial, at which time students will receive on-the-job training at a place of employment.
+The student will have at least one paid job trail in one semester or at least two paid trials during the school year.
+The Division of Vocational Rehabilitation will fund the paid work trials, vocational case management and the job coaches that will accompany the students.
+One day per week is used for self-evaluation and skill development including the Skills to Pay the Bills curriculum presented by a vocational provider.
+This class meets two periods each day with approximately one hour on-the-job training unless the student works beyond the school day.